 - Teacher licensure (K-12) may be added to either degree.

 Special Application Procedures

 An in-person entry audition is required to major in dance at UNCG.
-Auditions are held twice a year (once in fall and one in spring) in the Health & Human Performance Building (HHP) on campus for new and transfer students interested in majoring in dance.
-The department coordinates the bi-annual auditions well in advance of other deadlines for the university.
+Auditions are held twice a year (once in fall and once in spring) in the Coleman Building on campus for new and transfer students interested in majoring in dance.
+The department coordinates the biannual auditions well in advance of other deadlines for the university.
 To register for an audition, please visit performingarts.uncg.edu/prospective/apply.

 - The UNCG dance curriculum is designed to combine knowledge with practice through strong technical training in multiple techniques and a liberal arts learning foundation.

-- The department offers four levels of contemporary dance, three levels of ballet, three levels of jazz, three levels of African dance, two levels of hip-hop, and two levels of tap dance.
+- The department offers four levels of contemporary dance, three levels of ballet, three levels of jazz, and three levels of African dance.

-- Classes are offered in improvisation, global dance forms, performance/repertory, choreography, dance history, dance criticism, dance production and technology, body sciences and somatic practices for dance, dance entrepreneurship, and administration and dance education.
+- Classes are offered in improvisation, global dance forms, performance/repertory, choreography, dance history, screen dance, dance production and technology, body sciences and somatic practices for dance, dance entrepreneurship, administration, and dance education.

-- Facilities include five studios, complete sound system in every studio, a fully equipped dance theater, an extensive video resource library, and video recording/editing equipment.
-Live accompaniment is provided for most technique classes.
+- Facilities include five studios, a complete sound system in every studio, a fully equipped dance theater, an extensive video resource library, and video recording/editing equipment.
+Live accompaniment is provided for many technique classes.

 Academic Clubs and Organizations

 - Prime Movers:social and educational club, responsible for annual concerts of student work